Navika Sagar Parikrama II: First stopover

-Second Stop
+Second stopover

 Following the same route as the previous edition; INSV Tarini, arrived at Lyttelton Harbour, near Christchurch, New Zealand, on 23 December 2024 instead of the scheduled arrival on 16 December 2024.
 This is the second stop for the vessel, after its first stop at Perth, Australia.
-The 2 member crew covered a challenging journey of 6,500 kms or 3,400 nautical miles from Perth to Lyttelton in 28 days, navigating through rough seas, strong winds, and high waves.
+The crew covered a challenging journey of 6,500 km or 3,400 nautical miles from Perth to Lyttelton in 28 days.
 Crew members Lt.
 Cdr.
 Dilna K and Lt.
 Cdr.
 Roopa A, upon arrival were warmly welcomed at the harbour by representatives of the Indian High Commission in Wellington, the Royal New Zealand Navy and members of the local Maori community.
 The second leg of circumnavigation involved crossing of Cape Leeuwin, the Great Australian Bight, Tasmania, and the South Island of New Zealand.
 The Indian Navy is closely monitoring the journey receiving daily updates.
-The 2 member crew is expected to carry out a systems check of the vessel in Lyttelton on 16 December, making any repairs if necessary.
+The two member crew is expected to carry out a systems check of the vessel in Lyttelton on 16 December, making any repairs if necessary.
 All necessary provisions will also be stocked up for the next leg of the journey to Port Stanley, Falkland Islands.

-A community interaction with locals and the 2 crew members is also scheduled during their stay in Lyttelton.
+A community interaction with locals and the two crew members is also scheduled during their stay in Lyttelton.
 After celebrating the New Year in New Zealand the duo left for the longest and most challenging leg of their journey to reach Falkland Islands as their third stop on 4 January 2025.
 On 9 January 2025 the duo crossed the International Date Line or IDL, marking significant milestone in their circumnavigation.
-On crossing the IDL the duo adjusted their clocks to account for the date change, that symbolised blending of two consecutive calendar days.
+On crossing the IDL the duo adjusted their clocks to account for the date change.